joakim-brannstrom/distssh/design/purpose.md

 ## Why?

 The user really, really want a shell.
 A remote host may be down or otherwise in a bad shape so try and login until there are none left.

+# SPC-remote_command_pretty_colors
+partof: REQ-uc_remote_command
+###

+The program shall force the remote host to emulate a tty when the user run the command via a tty.

+**Rationale**: This gives the user pretty coloers when the command is ran in a console.

+**Rationale**: It improves the feeling of running a remote command is *as if* it ran locally.